-In determining the independence of the directors listed above, the Board of Directors reviewed the following transactions, none of which is required to be reported under "Transactions with Certain Related Persons" below.
+In determining the independence of the directors listed above, the Board of Directors reviewed the following transaction, which is not required to be reported under "Transactions with Certain Related Persons" below.
 Director Kirk W. Caldwell has a mortgage loan and overdraft protection with Territorial Savings Bank.
-Director Francis E. Tanaka has a mortgage loan with Territorial Savings Bank.